NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 .. topic:: Reactivate after seven days

    If your account has been suspended for more than seven days and you had a software token, you must apply for a new token.
-Visiting AIM (Account Information Management) and select Make a Request for an RSA Token.
+You can do this by visiting AIM (Account Information Management) and selecting Make a Request for an RSA Token.
 Complete the form and Submit.

    Once your account has been reactivated and your token has been re-enabled, you will be required to set a new PIN only if you have a software token.
-Then you will be able to lot into your respective resource and project.
+After you complete this process, you will be required to log into your respective resource and project.

 Deactivated Accounts
 ====================

-If your account remains suspended for more than 180 days, the account is deactivated.
-If your account is deactivated, you will be handled as a new user.
+If your account remains suspended for more than 270 days, the account is deactivated.
+If your account is deactivated and you would like it reactivated, you will need to go to AIM and apply for the rdhpcs project to begin the vetting process again.
+When you arrive at the AIM website, click on the “Request new access to a project” link.
+When you are fully approved for the rdhpcs project, you will be emailed further instructions.

 Use `AIM` to apply for the rdhpcs project.
 Click on the "Request new access to a project" link.
 When you are fully approved for the rdhpcs